Association for Biblical Higher Education

-The Association for Biblical Higher Education (ABHE), formerly The Accrediting Association of Bible Colleges (AABC) is an evangelical Christian organization of bible colleges in the United States and Canada.
+The Association for Biblical Higher Education (ABHE), formerly The Accrediting Association of Bible Colleges (AABC) is an evangelical Christian organization of bible colleges in the United States, Canada and Puerto Rico.
 It is a member of the International Council for Evangelical Theological Education.
 The ABHE is interdenominational but requires annual affirmation of a common statement of beliefs.
 It is headquartered in Orlando, Florida.

 History

 The organization was founded in 1947 as the Accrediting Association of Bible Institutes and Bible Colleges.
 The name was shortened in 1957 to the Accrediting Association of Bible Colleges.
 From 1973 to 1994 the organization was called the American Association of Bible Colleges, but the name Accrediting Association of Bible Colleges was restored in 1994.
 In 2004 the name of the organization changed to the Association for Biblical Higher Education "in order to reflect its expansion of scope with graduate education accreditation and programmatic accreditation."

 Statistics

-In 2022, it would have 154 member institutions.
-A total of 63,000+ students were reported to be enrolled in ABHE Member institutions.
+The ABHE has 161 member institutions.
+Over 63,000+ students are reported to be enrolled in ABHE Member institutions.